ovk/clcalc/README.md

 # Summary
 Cl Calc is an open-source, lightweight, command-line style web-based calculator.
 It is built as a fully static website and hosted through GitHub Pages.
 As the result of being completely static, Cl Calc performs all calculations on the client side.

+Cl Calc can be installed as a progressive web application (PWA) and can work fully offline.

 Cl Calc uses [MathJS](http://mathjs.org) library for expression parsing and evaluation and thus all MathJS features are available in Cl Calc.

 # Features